physioforecast/garminexport/README.md

 Barebones Python code to **download Body Score from Garmin**.
 Assumes you have an account with Garmin Connect.

 Executing this will ask you to enter your Garmin username/email and password.
-However, these are not stored after execution and acts like any browser (e.g. Chrome) using Garmin Connect.
+However, these are not stored after execution and acts like any browser (e.g. Chrome) using Garmin Connect.<br/>

 This does not work when Garmin turns on captchas.
 This will happen if you ping their server too many times.
-Resets after awhile (maybe 24 hours?).
+Resets after awhile (maybe 24 hours?). <br/>
-Instead look at garth for solutions.
+Instead look at garth for solutions. <br/>
-You can also manually copy and paste data using F12 when signed into Garmin Connect.
+You can also manually copy and paste data using F12 when signed into Garmin Connect. <br/>